Quatre frères (1796 ship)

-Quatre frères was either American or Bermudian built vessel and commissioned in 1796 at Bordeaux as a French privateer.
+Quatre frères was either an American or Bermudian-built vessel.
+She was commissioned in 1796 at Bordeaux as a French privateer.
 The Royal Navy captured her in April 1797 and took her into service as HMS Transfer.
 The Royal Navy sold her at Malta in 1802 to Ottoman Tripolitania.
 The U.S. Navy captured her in 1804 and took her into service as USS Scourge.
 The U.S. Navy sold her in 1812.

 Quatre frères

 Quatre frères was commissioned in 1796 in Bordeaux under Martial Dupeyrat.
 Under his command she captured two prizes: Résolution and Frascara, that she sent into Rochfort.
 Résolution, of Lisbon and of 500 tons (French, "of load"), Dos Santos (or Roze de Sautort), master, was a Portuguese vessel carrying wheat and almonds from the Barbary Coast.
 Frascara was a Danish vessel carrying oranges and lemons.

 The 74-gun HMS Irresistible captured Quatre frères in March 1797 in the Mediterranean.